Thon Maker: Long Island Nets (2022)

 On 21 January 2022, Maker was acquired via available player pool by the Long Island Nets.

 Fujian Sturgeons (2022–2024)

 On 28 July 2022, Maker signed with the Fujian Sturgeons.

 Al Riyadi Beirut (2024)

 On 12 April 2024, Maker signed with Al Riyadi Club Beirut of the Lebanese Basketball League and the FIBA West Asia Super League (WASL).
-On June 1, 2024, he helped Al Riyadi win their first WASL championship, with 35 points and 15 rebounds in the final against Sagesse.
+On June 1, 2024, he helped Al Riyadi win their second WASL championship, with 35 points and 15 rebounds in the final against Sagesse.
 Maker was named the inaugural WASL MVP award winner.

 On 15 June, Al Riyadi won the Basketball Champions League Asia for the third time, crowning the team as Asian continental champions.
 Maker was named to the Tournament Top Five.

-Rio Grande Valley Vipers (2024)
+Rio Grande Valley Vipers (2024–2025)

 On 1 October 2024, Maker signed with the Houston Rockets, but was waived on 14 October.
 On 27 October, he joined the Rio Grande Valley Vipers.